-Behold how our emotions delude us and bias our potential clear view on reality.
-By claiming that something is "real”, as in “feeling real”, you automatically raise the chances of your claim not being correct about reality.
-Our emotions and opinions are independent from reality, and reality is independent from them.
-The firsts attempt to interpret it, and the second doesn’t care about how it is interpreted, as reality has no consciousness, but is simply the accumulation of all existent things in a great void.
+Our emotions can delude us and bias our view of reality.
+When we claim that something is "real" because it "feels real," we are more likely to be wrong.
+Our emotions and opinions are independent of reality, and reality is independent of them.
+Our emotions attempt to interpret reality, and reality does not care about how it is interpreted.
+Reality has no consciousness, and it is simply the accumulation of all existent things in a great void.

-Subjectivity is always relative to the experience of the subject, i.e of the experiencer, while the objective is beyond the experience of the experiencer.
-Objective reality, the true reality, in the cooperative absence of logical coherence and of proper evidence from reliable sources, can only be experienced and interpreted, but never be known beyond the experience and the interpretation, which are both always biased by momentary feelings and by one's cultural framework.
+Subjectivity is always relative to the experience of the subject, while the objective is beyond the experience of the experiencer.
+Objective reality, the true reality, can only be experienced and interpreted, but never known beyond the experience and the interpretation.
+Both experience and interpretation are always biased by momentary feelings and by one's cultural framework.

-Let’s say you and another person watch a movie.
-You and the other person feel different feelings while coming from different cultural backgrounds.
+For example, let's say you and another person watch a movie.
+You and the other person may feel different emotions because you come from different cultural backgrounds.
 If the movie, let's say, contains pornographic material, you may enjoy it while the other person may shake in disgust.
-In the end of the movie you tell each other how the movie was.
+In the end of the movie, you tell each other how the movie was.

 Now, let’s focus on a scene in the movie that contained pornographic material.
 The pornographic moment can’t be “good” and “bad” together; it can’t be fantastic and great, horrible and disgusting, altogether.
-Either one of you is wrong and the other is correct, or you both are wrong.
+Either one of you is wrong, or the other is correct, or you are both wrong.

-Even if you “really” feel something, it simply means that you feel it (as in, “It is true that I feel this emotion right now”), or feel it very much (as in, “I really, really feel it”), and that’s it, not that the thing you feel about it exists beyond your feelings.
-“Really” feeling – or thinking for this instance – means that the feeling and thought is real within your subjective realm (or inter-subjective if others feel it as well), and nothing more.
+Even if you “really” feel something, it simply means that you feel it (as in, “It is true that I feel this emotion right now”), or feel it very much (as in, “I really, really feel it”), and that’s it.
+It does not mean that the thing you feel about it exists beyond your feelings.
+“Really” feeling – or thinking, for this instance – means that the feeling and thought is real within your subjective realm (or inter-subjective if others feel it as well), and nothing more.